ethan-campbell/OCEAN_215/about.md

 - Explore the ever-expanding universe of packages and tools available for creating and sharing code.
 - Formulate and investigate scientific research questions using programming and data analysis skills.
 - Adopt best practices in programming and data visualization that facilitate collaboration and information-sharing, both within the classroom and the broader scientific community.

+## Community norms

+We will take time in the first week of class to determine course expectations and community norms as a group.
+This will be saved as a Google document ([linked here](https://docs.google.com/document/d/1tr-cBbLIFFGSzfh3H2jiMYhoMOgS1lUHJgwLba-4bbk/edit)) as a reminder to all of us.
+As a teaching and learning community we will hold each other accountable for meeting these norms.